Can I Join the Bone Marrow Registry?

 How else can I help?

 Patients with Leukaemia and certain other blood disorders usually lack platelets, the blood cells essential for clotting.
-The Irish Blood Transfusion Service collects platelets in clinics in Dublin and Cork and are always looking for new donors.
+The Irish Blood Transfusion Service collects platelets in clinics in Dublin and Cork and are always looking for new donors up to the age of 45.